laoqiuqiu/PSFML/README.md

 ### Included
 - **CSFML** (https://github.com/SFML/CSFML)

+### Additional Features
+* ZipFile - Added support for loading/streaming SFML resources from a standard zip archive.

 ### Minimum Requirements
 - Should work on Windows 7+ (64 bits)
 - Should work on any Delphi/FreePascal that can target Win64/Unicode